canmom/canmom.github.io/fiction/summoning.md

 ...and in one quick cut, you had it off.

 Some credit is certainly due, here.
-Most girls who do this scream a lot more.
+Most who do this scream a lot more.
 Your fear of your Master let you bite it back down, so that you could merely whimper softly, tears and snot mingling with the blood on your face.

 Your lovely actor looked like he was going to be sick.
 You wanted to hug him, assure him this was all according to your design... but the next step had to be done quickly or you'd pass out.
 You pressed your tunic up against the wound, hard as anything, but all the same it soaked rapidly with blood.
 After a second, the actor stepped up behind you and firm hands pressed it harder still, and his warmth was there to surround you, whispering sweet reassurances, so very softly.